 Do not exploit vagueness, always ask for clarification, however, it is not the other party’s responsibility to explain how to write your post.

 OOC lying will not be tolerated.
-Explicitly lying about the circumstances of a thread will result in consequences.
+Explicitly lying about the circumstances of a thread will result in consequences (exception given in pre-approved espionage).

 Unlike many posts on the site, PvP posts should not be long essays.
 While I would not go so far as to say that no emotional, environmental, and descriptive details should be present, they should generally be kept to a minimum.
 Instead, posts should generally include only those details that are relevant to the conflict.
 The exact method for description will vary from author to author, but below is a list of common and useful things to include in a post.